matrix-org/matrix-spec-proposals/drafts/use_cases.rst

  What's visible:
   - Enough scrollback to fill a "screen full" of content.
   - Threads:
     - Initially will only display the timestamp and user ID of the *first* message.
 But can expand to show the entire tree.
     - Tree of messages indicating which message is a reply to which.
-    - Ordered the timestamp of the most recent message in the threads
+    - Ordered by the timestamp of the most recent message in the thread
     - Each message: timestamp, user ID, display name at the time of the message
   - Room name
   - Room topic